felixlaumon/felixlaumon.github.io/_posts/2016-01-08-kaggle-right-whale.md

 Ultimately this approach led to a validation score of about ~5, which was better than the naive approach but still not a significant improvement.

-I experimented with the amount of padding around the predicted bounding box and found that it has no effect on accuracy.
+I experimented with the amount of padding around the predicted bounding box and found that it did not effect on accuracy.

 ---

 ### 4.3 Whale Head Aligner

 At this point, it was clear that the **main performance bottleneck is that the classifier was not able to focus on the actual discriminating part of the whales (i.e. the callosity pattern)**.
 So in this approach, a new **aligner replaced the localizer**.
-Particularly aligner made sure that in the cropped image whale **bonnet is always right to the blowhead**.
+Particularly aligner rotate the images so the whale **bonnet is always right to the blowhead**.

 ![Whale Facial Aligner](/assets/kaggle-right-whale/aligner_localization_approach.png)

 The head-cropped images were extracted by applying an affine transformation according to the predicted coordinates.
-This was made possible by the annotation from Anil Thomas.
+This was made possible by the [annotations from Anil Thomas](https://www.kaggle.com/c/noaa-right-whale-recognition/forums/t/17555/try-this).

 While the architecture looked very similar to the previous approach, the fact that the images were aligned had a huge implication for the classifier -- **the classifier no longer need to learn features which are invariant to extreme translation and rotation**.
+However note that the aligned image were still not normalized by camera perspective, occlusion and exposure etc.

 This approach somewhat reminded me of the Facebook’s **[DeepFace](https://www.cs.toronto.edu/~ranzato/publications/taigman_cvpr14.pdf)** paper.
-DeepFace is a human face recognition system and its pre-processing step was to apply **3D frontalization** to the face image.
-Obviously, it was not possible to perform similar alignment with just 2 points, but I believed it was reasonable to assume that accuracy will increase given more localization points that allows more non-linear transformation.
+DeepFace is a human face recognition system and it applied **3D frontalization** to the face image before feeding it to the neural network.
+Obviously, it was not possible to perform similar alignment with just 2 points, but it was reasonable to assume that accuracy can be improved if there were more more annotation keypoints, as that would allow more non-linear transformation.

 They also employed locally-connected convolutional layers, which different filters were learned at different pixel locations.
 However I did not ended up using the locally-connected convolutional layer in my models because simply the implementation in [TheanoLinear](https://github.com/jaberg/TheanoLinear) doesn't seem to be compatible the Theano version I am using.